Harvey Weinstein Case Highlights Pitfalls Of Workplace Harassment Claims

 "Let's be real: that takes empowered HR people that have courage," he says, "and unfortunately, I see a lot of them that don't."
 In that instance, Nixon says, "HR is in a tightrope situation, because it's no question they report to management, and they represent management, but they also are in a position where they represent employees and [are trying] to keep the company out of trouble."

-Nixon says if all else fails, he advises victims of sexual harassment to write a letter outlining their complaints to the accused and their employer, and hire an attorney or file a case with the Equal Employment Opportunity Commission.
+Nixon says if all else fails, he advises victims of sexual harassment to write a letter outlining their complaints to the accused and their employer and hire an attorney or file a case with the Equal Employment Opportunity Commission.